harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 ### Fixed issues

-- A `Project with orgIdentifier and identifier not found` error occurred during upgrade.
+- If you encounter a `Project with orgIdentifier and identifier not found` after an upgrade, Harness recommends waiting for at least 2 minutes before taking any action.
+A background migration job will trigger 1 minute after the upgrade to populate the correct links.
 (PL-46725)

-   This issue has been resolved by reducing the amount of time background jobs run during pod restart.
+   Previously, the job was triggered after 30 minutes, which caused issues.
+However, this has now been resolved by reducing the time to 1 minute.

 ## January 29, 2024, version 1.19.10